 A Power Direct Vent water heater uses a fan to expel the exhaust fumes a longer distance.
 So, the water heater can be placed in a more convenient location.
 This is the safest and probably the most used method for new construction.

 There are a number of factors that need to be considered when selecting a water heater, including the chimney’s location and your requirements.

 These products are all very versatile when it comes to their installation and will make a great investment.

-Power Direct Vent Rheem 50 Gallon Natural Gas or Liquid Propane.
-Get This Now – Click Here
+Power Direct Vent.
+AO Smith GDHE-50-NG Residential Natural Gas Water Heater Get This Now – Click Here